nos111/git-challenge/README.md

 **How can you remove a file that you have commited from the commit?**

+Don't forget to remove this commit with its work once you are done by running the command: git reset --hard HEAD~1

 # Solution
 The solution is available under solution.txt